learn-co-curriculum/phase-2-syllabus-flex-60-week/README.md

 ## Weeks 19 – 21

-**It's recommended that you take the Code Challenge for this Phase now**, after you've worked through some of the Additional Practice assignments and are ready to get feedback on your progress.
-After the code challenge, there's one new concept to learn before starting on projects: **client-side routing**, which allows you to create multiple "pages" with their own unique URLs in a single-page application 🤯.
+There's one new concept to learn before starting on projects: **client-side routing**, which allows you to create multiple "pages" with their own unique URLs in a single-page application 🤯.

 You can also check out the two optional sections. **Advanced Hooks** will cover a few additional hooks like `useRef` and `useContext` to add new tools to your